Monday, September 30, 2019

 ©Jüdische Gemeinde Freiburg

-Irina Katz addressing the crowd assembled in front of the New Synagogue
+Irina Katz is addressing the crowd assembled in front of the New Synagogue

 Irina Katz, chairwoman of Freiburg's Jewish community, even claimed that it was the first Kippa-Tag in Baden-Württemberg.

 We, the participants, protested against a resurgence of antisemitism in Germany.
-Antisemitism gets stronger in other European countries too.
+Antisemitism is also on the rise in other European countries.
 In France, thousands of Jews have already left the country for Israel.

 Nip it in the bud!
 In Germany, people wearing the kippah in the street were verbally aggressed, spat at, and sometimes physically attacked.
 Walking from Freiburg's New Synagogue to the Square of the Old Synagogue, we wore the kippah as a symbol of tolerance against xenophobia and exclusion.